Lab Experiment 11: Mathematical Efficiency Calibration

 2. Count the sample for enough time to collect 10 000 counts in several significant peaks.
 Measure the net peak area and uncertainty for each of the major peaks, and identify candidate nuclides in the sample.

 3. Using LabSOCS Geometry Composer, identify a template that is consistent with the measurement geometry.
-Measure the physical parameters and input them into LabSOCS.
+Measure the physical parameters and input them into LabSOCS software.
 Extract the efficiency results.

 4. Use the LabSOCS efficiency results, the peak area counts, and known photon intensities for the candidate nuclides, calculate the activity of the nuclides in the sample.
 Discuss the possible sources of error and uncertainty.